Parameterized Complexity of Stable Roommates with Ties and Incomplete Lists Through the Lens of Graph Parameters: W[1]-hardness of Max-SRTI for the Parameter Tree-cut Width

 Note that the vertex and edge gadgets are constructed in such a way that none of their vertices is part of a blocking pair.
 Thus, the blocking pair must contain a vertex from a parallel-edges gadget.
 We picked the edges inside the parallel-edges gadgets in a way such that no blocking pair contains two vertices inside a parallel-edges gadget.
-Thus, an parallel-edge gadget for an edge $e=\{c_i, c_{ij}\}$ contains a blocking pair if and only if both $c_i$ and $c_{ij}$ prefer $e$ over their partner.
+Thus, a parallel-edge gadget for an edge $e=\{c_i, c_{ij}\}$ contains a blocking pair if and only if both $c_i$ and $c_{ij}$ prefer $e$ over their partner.
 But this is not blocking as we connected $c_{ij}$ to an edge gadget corresponding to an edge ending in the vertex selected by $c_i$. \end{claimproof}

 \begin{claim} If $H$ contains a stable matching of size $\kappa + k (k-1) n + \frac{k(k-1)}{2} + kC$, then $G$ contains a clique of size $k$. \end{claim}